-Note: Teachers may wish to invite the school counselor to co-teach lessons.

-Bullying is a serious problem, and often the person being bullied does not know how to safely seek help.

-- Bullying is an intentional way to hurt someone physically, emotionally or socially.
-It is usually targeted at the same person over time/repeatedly.
-(1.p) - Bullying can be done in person or online (cyberbullying).
-Bullying can be verbal (teasing, name-calling, threatening to cause harm), physical (hitting/kicking/pinching, spitting, tripping/pushing, or taking or breaking someone's things), or social (not including someone on purpose, telling other children not to be friends with someone, spreading rumors about someone, or embarrassing someone in public).
-(1.p) - Kids who are bullied can feel different, powerless, unpopular, and/or alone.
-They can also feel sad, lonely, or anxious; feel sick; have problems at school; or may bully other kids.
-(Stop Bullying) (1.p)

-There are ways to deal with and report bullying.
-(2.p)

-- What can kids do?
-(Stop Bullying)

-- o Nobody should be mean to others.
+Essential Understandings Essential Knowledge and Skills Note: Teachers may wish to invite the school counselor to co-teach lessons.
+In order to meet these standards, it is expected that students will Bullying is a serious problem, and often the person being bullied does not know how to • evaluate scenarios to determine safely seek help. whether the behavior is bullying • Bullying is an intentional way to hurt someone physically, emotionally or socially.
+It and what the indicators of is usually targeted at the same person over time/repeatedly.
+(1.p) bullying are in the scenario(s); • Bullying can be done in person or online (cyberbullying).
+Bullying can be verbal • for one or more of the scenarios (teasing, name-calling, threatening to cause harm), physical (hitting/kicking/pinching, that are bullying, describe how spitting, tripping/pushing, or taking or breaking someone's things), or social (not the person could safely stand up including someone on purpose, telling other children not to be friends with someone, to the bullying, how to report/get spreading rumors about someone, or embarrassing someone in public).
+(1.p) help, how to help a person with a • Kids who are bullied can feel different, powerless, unpopular, and/or alone.
+They can decision about whether to report also feel sad, lonely, or anxious; feel sick; have problems at school; or may bully other bullying, and what a witness to kids.
+(Stop Bullying) (1.p) the bullying could do (1.p, 2.p, There are ways to deal with and report bullying.
+(2.p) 3.p); What can kids do?
+(Stop Bullying) • develop posters to show o Nobody should be mean to others. classmates how to report bullying,

-- o Treat everyone with respect.